WiFiEspAT

 Why a new WiFiEsp library?

-This library uses the new passive receive mode implemented in AT firmware 1.7 (Non OS SDK 3) and AT firmware 2.4+ (RTOS SDK).
+This library uses the passive receive mode implemented in AT firmware 1.7 (Non OS SDK 3) and AT firmware 2.4+ (IDF).
 The older WiFiEsp library can’t do much with larger data received.
 Without the passive receive mode, the AT firmware sends all the data at once and the serial RX buffer overflows.
 It is hard to receive more data over network with AT firmware without UART hardware flow control and Arduino AVR boards don’t have flow control and simple esp8266 modules don’t have the flow control pins exposed.

 Note: The older WiFiEsp library referenced the AT firmware version by SDK version.
 This library reports AT commands version.